BTKcreations/learngit/README.md

 ```

 ## My name is Tharun Kumar
-THis is First commit of the remote
+THis is First commit of the remotePull Request from the main branch